exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 Your friend has been keeping track of each wagon identifier.
 Although they are not sure how many wagons and would like the data to be returned as an array.

-Implement a function `getListOfWagons` that accepts an unknown amount of positive integer that contains the id of each wagon.
+Implement a function `getListOfWagons` that accepts an unknown amount of positive integers that contains the id of each wagon.
 It should return an array of all the wagon ids.

 ```javascript